SmartSankarCode/Blog-APP-Assignment-FlocCare/README.md

 ---

+## Live Demo

+Check out the live demo of the project here: [Smart Sankar Code Blog App](https://smartsankarcode-blog-app.netlify.app)

+**Note:** Generating the blog may take a few seconds because the backend is hosted on Render, which can cause slight delays for API responses.

+---

 ## Features
 - Enter a topic to generate a blog.
 - Loading indicator while the blog is being generated.